-Changes in Premises or Operation: Prior Approval Required
+Changes in Premises or Operation: Prior Approval or Notice Required

 - (1) The Commission issues licenses with the understanding that the licensee will operate the business as proposed at the time of licensing.
 The Commission also realizes that a licensee may need to change the business during the licensing year.
 This rule provides a way for a licensee to make changes, and for the Commission to be assured that the changes will meet the criteria for licensing.
-The Commission may cancel, suspend or refuse to renew a license if the licensee fails to get the approval this rule requires. - (2) A licensee licensed to sell alcoholic beverages at retail for on-premises consumption must request and receive Commission approval before the licensee: - (a) Increases the area(s) in which the licensee sells or serves alcoholic beverages; or - (b) Changes the principal use of any room or area, other than to accommodate a particular activity on a one-time basis, including no longer using a room or area. - (3) A Dispenser licensee must also request and receive approval before the licensee: - (a) Removes or adds walls or partitions other than to accommodate a particular activity on a one-time basis; - (b) Changes the number of seats in a dining area or lounge by ten percent or more; - (c) Eliminates a meal period, substantially reduces meal service hours, or substantially increases lounge or bar hours; - (d) Changes the type of food, if a special type was a part of the basis for licensing, or the method of food service.
-Examples include changing from Chinese food to Mexican or French to American, or changing from table service to cafeteria style or cafeteria style to counter service; - (e) Substantially reduces the food service last approved by the Commission.
-Examples include substantially reducing the number or variety of regular meals offered. - (4) A retail licensee must notify the Commission whenever the licensee changes the business trade name within 30 days of the change.
+The Commission may cancel, suspend or refuse to renew a license if the licensee fails to get the approval or give the notice this rule requires. - (2) A licensee licensed to sell alcoholic beverages at retail for on-premises consumption must request and receive Commission approval before the licensee: - (a) Increases the area(s) in which the licensee sells or serves alcoholic beverages; or - (b) Changes the principal use of any room or area, other than to accommodate a particular activity on a one-time basis, including no longer using a room or area. - (3) A Dispenser licensee must notify the Commission in writing before the licensee: - (a) Removes or adds walls or partitions other than to accommodate a particular activity on a one-time basis; - (b) Eliminates a meal period, substantially reduces meal service hours, or substantially increases lounge or bar hours; - (c) Substantially reduces the food service last approved by the Commission.
+Examples include substantially reducing the number of variety of regular meals offered. - (4) A retail licensee must notify the commission whenever the licensee changes the business trade name within 30 days of the change.